Paradise Lost (band): Music for Nations (1992–1998)

-Paradise Lost left Peaceville and were signed to the Music for Nations label and released Shades of God in July 1992.
-The band's musical approach continued to evolve with this album as evidenced by the addition of quieter passages in the song's compositions, the softening of vocalist Nick Holmes's death grunt, and Gregor Mackintosh's incorporation of acoustic guitar to his sound.
+Paradise Lost left Peaceville, signed to Music for Nations, and released Shades of God in July 1992.
+The band's approach continued to evolve with this album, evidenced by the addition of quieter passages, the softening of vocalist Nick Holmes's death grunt, and Gregor Mackintosh's acoustic guitar.
 The album contained the song "As I Die", later released as a single/EP.

 In the summer of 1993, the band recorded their fourth album, Icon, released in September of the same year.
-The band continued to develop their sound away from their doom roots and more towards the dynamics and sound of "As I Die" from their previous album.
-On Icon, Nick Holmes abandoned his death grunt and started using a "James Hetfield-style bark".
-It was after this album, in December 1994, that original member Matthew Archer quit and was replaced by drummer Lee Morris.
+The band continued to develop their sound away from doom and towards the dynamics and sound of "As I Die" from their previous album.
+On Icon, Holmes abandoned his death grunt and started using a "James Hetfield-style bark".
+After this album, in December 1994, original member Matthew Archer quit and was replaced with drummer Lee Morris.

-The band entered the studio in January 1995 to record their fifth and most successful album, Draconian Times, which was released in June 1995.
-Mackintosh says about Draconian Times, "that it's the album by which everything else we do gets judged.
+The band entered the studio in January 1995 to record their fifth and most successful album, Draconian Times, released in June 1995.
+Mackintosh said about Draconian Times, "that it's the album by which everything else we do gets judged.
 Rightly so, as it's the backbone of our career and sound".
 The album charted in the Top 20 album chart in a number of countries including the UK and Germany.

-Following the success of Draconian Times, and after four years of continuous touring, the band began to get bored with their signature sound and started to experiment with Depeche Mode-esque synth-pop and electronica.
-This new direction shaped their next album One Second, released in 1997, and was most epitomised by the lead single, "Say Just Words".
+Following the success of Draconian Times, and after four years of touring, the band tired of their signature sound and experimented with Depeche Mode-esque synth-pop and electronica.
+This new direction shaped their next album, One Second, released in 1997, epitomised by lead single "Say Just Words".
 The album was one of the band's most successful releases, particularly in Northern Europe, cracking the German, Swedish, and Finnish top ten charts.

 EMI (1999–2001)

-The band moved to EMI Electrola in Germany for its next album, Host, released in 1999, on which they continued to experiment with new sounds, appearing to shed their metal roots.
-While this album continued to alienate their traditional fanbase in places like the UK, it was their highest charting album in Germany, entering at number 4 on the Album Chart.
+The band moved to EMI Electrola in Germany for its next album, Host, released in 1999, on which they continued to experiment, appearing to shed their metal roots.
+While this album alienated their traditional fanbase in the UK, it was their highest-charting album in Germany, entering at number 4 on the Album Chart.

-On the next album, 2001's Believe in Nothing, Paradise Lost continued this synth direction but adding rock elements to the music, forcibly by EMI at the time.
+On the next album, 2001's Believe in Nothing, Paradise Lost continued this synth direction, but EMI forced them to add rock elements.
 Due to the loss of creative control, Mackintosh said that the album "doesn't really exist for him".